 Widower: Delete Trump tweets suggesting wife was murdered

-WASHINGTON (AP) — The husband of a woman who died accidentally in an office of then-GOP Rep. Joe Scarborough two decades ago is demanding that Twitter remove President Donald Trump's tweets suggesting Scarborough, now a fierce Trump critic, murdered her.
+The husband of a woman who died accidentally in an office of former Republican Rep. Joe Scarborough two decades ago is demanding that Twitter remove President Donald Trump's tweets suggesting Scarborough, now a fierce Trump critic, murdered her.

-"My request is simple: Please delete these tweets," Timothy J. Klausutis wrote to Twitter CEO Jack Dorsey.
+"My request is simple: Please delete these tweets," Timothy J. Klausutis said to Twitter CEO Jack Dorsey.

 For access to this article please sign in or subscribe.